shivamcoditation/PaddleOCR/README.md

 # PaddleOCR Pretraining and Inference Code

 This repository is structured to facilitate two main tasks: **data generation for PaddleOCR pretraining** and **inference using trained models**.
-Below is a detailed description of the repository contents.
+Below is a detailed description of the repository contents, along with sequential guidelines to assist in the effective use of the code.

 ## Repository Structure